aliciaqiu27/03-JavaScript-Password-Generator/README.md

 ## Usage

 1) Open the Index.html file with Chrome/Firefox web browsers:
 1) Click on the "Generate Password" red button.
-See figure [Click Button Demo](How-To-Use-I.PNG).
 2) A prompt will popup and ask how long you want your password to be.
-Must be between 8-128 exclusively.
+See [First question Demo](How-To-Use.PNG).
+It is important to remember that the password length has to be between 8-128 exclusively.
+If User puts anything not in between, an alert message will pop up on the screen.
+User will have to try again.
-3) Select Ok (Yes) or Cancel (No) for each questions being asked.
+3) Select Ok (Yes) or Cancel (No) for each questions being asked after User answers the first question properly.
-4) A password will be generated based on your choices.
+4) A password will be generated based on your choices in the box.
+See [Click Button Demo](How-To-Use-I.PNG).

 ## Credits